-Erie's commercial sector is comprised of approximately professional, scientific, technical services, health care, and retail trade.
+Erie's commercial sector is comprised of approximately 2,200 businesses.
+Primary areas of business include professional, scientific, technical services, health care, and retail trade.

-Because of the growth that Erie is anticipated to experience over the coming years (four percent there is opportunity to ensure that new buildings increase in pace with overall community growth.
+Because of the growth that Erie is anticipated to experience over the coming years (four percent annual growth in population through 2035), there is opportunity to ensure that new buildings are designed to be more energy efficient, take advantage of renewable energy resources, and improve occupant health.

+By implementing sustainability measures, the community's energy use profile will not increase in pace with overall community growth.